trevor229/SondePredict/README.md

 ```
 ---
 ## 3. Configuration
-There are variables within `sonde_predict.sh` and `index.html` that *must* be changed before running, as well as some optional ones that you can change if you like.
+There are variables within `sonde_predict.sh` and `index.html` that *must* be changed before running, as well as some optional ones in others.
 Look at [this page in the wiki for details](https://github.com/trevor229/SondePredict/wiki/Configuration).

 **Don't forget to make the `sonde_predict.sh` script executable!**